Photo by Missy Isaacson

 Observations from ground based telescopes, including those at Lick and Keck Observatory helped to detect the first exoplanets around sun-like stars.
 Space based telescopes such as NASA's Kepler spacecraft have shown that 1 in 5 stars like the sun has a planet like Earth.
 Kepler identified thousands of individual exoplanets, many of which we characterized by measuring their masses at Keck Observatory.

--- SETI --
+-- Moving Universe Lab --

 CONTACT ME